nullodyssey/simplified-ads-dictionary/src/content/docs/targeting/similar-audience.md

 ---
-title: Targeting - Similar Audience
+title: Similar Audience
 description: Understanding similar audiences in Google Ads
 ---

-## Similar Audience
+### Definition
-**Definition**: Targets users similar to those in your existing audiences.
+Targets users similar to those in your existing audiences.

+### Example
-**Example**: Google targets profiles similar to your customers.
+Google targets profiles similar to your customers.